 - Perfect symmetry with doors on all sides.

-- Intricately carved doorjambs with bottom panel showing people, who could be rulers of the time or patrons of temples or subsidiary deities, standing.
+- Intricately carved doorjambs with a bottom panel showing people, who could be rulers of the time or patrons of temples or subsidiary deities, standing.

-- Two Shiva Lingas and Two Nandis.
+- Two Shiva Lingas and two Nandis.

-- Missing Shikhara but still a practicing temple as deities are intact.
+- Missing Shikhara but still, a practicing temple as deities are intact.

-Interestingly the houses around both these Chalukyan temples too had very beautifully carved wooden doorjambs.
+Interestingly the houses around both these Chalukyan temples of Hubli too had very beautifully carved wooden doorjambs.
 Every house had a different color and style placed perfectly around a strong wooden doorjamb that looked more like the foundation of the house than an entrance.

-You only have to visualize India of 10-11th CE when all these Chalukyan temples would have been at their best and not surrounded by so many other structures.
+You only have to visualize India of 10-11th CE when all these Chalukyan temples would have been at their best.
+And not surrounded by so many other structures.